Ontario Firefighters Memorial

 The Ontario Firefighters Memorial is a monument in Toronto's Queen's Park, in Ontario, Canada.

 Description and history

 The memorial was designed by Siggy Puchta and unveiled in 2005.
-It honours firefighters who died while serving the public.
+It honours Ontario firefighters who died while serving the public.
 The memorial depicts a firefighter rescuing a child.
 It has a red plinth shaped like a Maltese Cross, the international symbol for firefighting, and a list of firefighters who died on duty.